Geborgen/nordic-souls/FAQ.md

 ## Q: Do I have to read this?

-**A:** No, but if you ask a question that is in this document, you will be referred here.
+**A:** No, but if you ask a question that is in this document, you will likely be referred here.

 ## Q: Why does my character look broken and glitchy?